List of mammals of Nigeria

 This is a list of the mammal species recorded in Nigeria.
-Of the mammal species in Nigeria, one is critically endangered, thirteen are endangered, sixteen are vulnerable, and ten are near threatened.
+There are 314 mammal species in Nigeria, of which one is critically endangered, thirteen are endangered, sixteen are vulnerable, and ten are near threatened.
 One of the species listed for Nigeria can no longer be found in the wild.

 The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature: